aevri/barrie-bear/barrie_bear.md

 beaver boys and realised that something was wrong.
 He hurried over and said, "Hello - I am Mole, it isn't often I ever see anyone when

-I burro w in Oak Tree Glen.
+I burrow in Oak Tree Glen.
 What are you doing here?"
 Rush told Mole what had happened, and when he said how frightened they had been, Mole laughed so much that Tear thought he would choke.
 He was a